HxJointForces/Hxmr/README.md

 How to contibute
 ====
 We are opened for pull requests and contributions.
-Just stay hear http://sourceforge.net/adobe/flexsdk/wiki/MXML%202009/ specification:)
+Just stay near http://sourceforge.net/adobe/flexsdk/wiki/MXML%202009/ specification:)